 Amplified: [Live] as free people, [yet] without employing your freedom as a pretext for wickedness…

-• We have already seen that the Christian is “free” — free from the rule of sin, free from the dominion of evil behavior, free from the insurmountable task of trying to be justified before God by good works.
+- • We have already seen that the Christian is “free” — free from the rule of sin, free from the dominion of evil behavior, free from the insurmountable task of trying to be justified before God by good works.
 We are freed from the former worldly, sinful life and are now able to pursue holiness so as to be “free from accusation.”
-Ours is a freedom from sin, not freedom to sin!
+Our "being set free" (Romans 6:18,22) is a liberation from sin, not freedom to sin!

 2 Peter 2:18-19 For they [the false teachers] mouth empty, boastful words and, by appealing to the lustful desires of the flesh, they entice people who are just escaping from those who live in error.
 They promise them freedom, while they themselves are slaves of depravity — for “people are slaves to whatever has mastered them.”